Siriusmart/ping-spoofer/README.md

 # Overview
-Ping Spoofer is a simple CLI tool that artificially increases your ping systemwide.
+A simple CLI tool that artificially increases your ping systemwide.

 ## Installation
 ```bash